 - You won’t be able to travel

-In most states, home schooling is legal.
+In most states, homeschooling is legal.
 However, many laws govern the practice.
-To educate your kids at home, it’s important to know the rules and how they relate to home schooling.
+To educate your kids at home, knowing the rules and how they relate to homeschooling is important.

-For example, a parent can only home school in Texas if they have a high-school diploma or GED.
-They must also complete a course on home schooling.
+For example, a parent can only home-school in Texas with a high-school diploma or GED.
+They must also complete a course on homeschooling.

 Frequently asked questions about Home Schooling.